VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 Then comes the parameters names, and their types.
 The type of the parameters is always forced to be of the same type in our example.
 This is done using the `T` notation as follows:

 - we say that our structure `Medlyn` is a parameterized struct by putting `T` in between brackets after the name of the struct
-- We pur `::T` after our parameter names in the struct.
-This way Julia knows that all parameters must be of type T.
+- We put `::T` after our parameter names in the struct.
+This way Julia knows that all parameters must be of type `T`.

 The `T` is completely free, you can use any other letter or word instead.
 If you have parameters that you know will be of different types, you can either force their type, or make them parameterizable too using another letter, *e.g.*: